cms-gem-daq-project/sw_utils/v3ElectronicsUserGuide.md

 # Building GEM Software
 --------------------
 Building CMS GEM Online software is *only* supported on GEM DAQ 904 machines.

+## Build Prerequisites: The gembuild repo

-Additionally for *all* repositories *except* `cmsgemos` you'll need to get the `config/` directory from the `gembuild` repository.
+For *all* repositories *except* `cmsgemos` you'll need to get the `config/` directory from the `gembuild` repository.
 To do this once you've cloned the repository of interest execute:

 ```bash
 cd <repo folder>